 by Amy Medling, founder of PCOS Diva

 The primary benefit of fermentation comes from nutrients created by active bacteria.
 The process of fermentation unlocks lots of wonderful nutrients.
-Fermentation breaks down fats, protein and carbs in the food we eat and contain enzymes that boost nutrient absorption.
+Fermentation breaks down fats, protein, and carbs in the food we eat and contain enzymes that boost nutrient absorption.
 Fermented foods are rich in probiotics and organic acids that balance intestinal pH and support the gut.
-These healthy microflora are a good way to support your overall health.
+These healthy microflorae are a good way to support your overall health.
 Good gut bacteria defend against infections caused by harmful bacteria.
 Scientists have discovered that 75 percent of your immune system is in your gut and probiotics found in foods and supplements can boost immunity.

-Kimichi – is a popular fermented food from Korea.
-It is a spicy pickled sauerkraut.
+Kimchi is a popular fermented food from Korea.
+It is spicy pickled sauerkraut.
 It is a wonderful probiotic food and is packed with vitamins and minerals such as vitamin A, some B vitamins, iron, calcium, and selenium.
-These all contribute to supporting muscle growth, improve your immune system, and improve blood flow.
+These all contribute to supporting muscle growth, improving your immune system, and improving blood flow.
 The good lactobacilli bacteria in kimchi can help control your appetite by lowering blood sugar levels.
 Usually, 1 g of well-fermented Kimchi produces more than 8 hundred million lactobacilli (4 times of lactobacilli from Yogurt.)

 I can tell you it just makes me feel good.
 It has a slightly bubbly and sweet taste and curbs my craving for a cold soda.
 You’ll be amazed at the variety of Kombucha brands and flavors the next time you go to Whole Foods.
 My favorite is Synergy Cosmic Cranberry Kombucha.

 Miso stimulates the secretion of digestive fluids in the stomach and aids in the digestion and assimilation of other foods in the intestines.
 Miso has a salty and savory taste and a texture similar to nut butter.

-Sauerkraut – is a fermented cabbage that provides vitamins and lactobacilli bacteria.
-Historically – disease caused by a vitamin C deficiency.
-It worked because Sauerkraut is a natural source of vitamin C, in fact historically sauerkraut was taken on long voyages to ensure that the crew didn’t get scurvy.
+Sauerkraut is a fermented cabbage that provides vitamins and lactobacilli bacteria.
+Historically – a disease caused by a vitamin C deficiency.
+It worked because Sauerkraut is a natural source of vitamin C, in fact, historically sauerkraut was taken on long voyages to ensure that the crew didn’t get scurvy.

 While I do use a little Greek yogurt from time to time in my Meal Plans, I do limit my dairy intake.
-Coconut milk yogurt and coconut kefir are a wonderful non-dairy alternative to fermented dairy.
+Coconut milk yogurt and coconut kefir are wonderful non-dairy alternatives to fermented dairy.
 Coconut kefir and yogurt both have active bacteria to aid digestion and encourage gut health.

 Amy Medling, best-selling author of Healing PCOS and certified health coach, specializes in working with women with Polycystic Ovary Syndrome (PCOS), who are frustrated and have lost all hope when the only solution their doctors offer is to lose weight, take a pill, and live with their symptoms.
 In response, Amy founded PCOS Diva and developed a proven protocol of supplements, diet, and lifestyle programs that offer women tools to help gain control of their PCOS and regain their fertility, femininity, health, and happiness.